Wnjoki/yuYpOTrvBrzkHSgq-MonReader/README.md

 Data is then given as images.

 #Approach.
-I used both Pytorch and Tensorflow  to build a Convulution Neural Network Model.
+I used both Pytorch and Tensorflow  to build a Convulution Neural Network Model.The Pytorch model gave the best accuracy of 98.66 and 100% prediction on single images.

+I later built a Vision Transformer model